 - Dinner in Villahermosa after your arrival

-- Alcohol (we will have a limited supply on the river.
-If you wish to communicate about this with us we can purchase any extra that you might want for the river trip for you)
+- Alcohol (We will supply 3-4 beers/person/day on the river trip for those that request on the information form.
+There will also be wine and liquor.
+If you wish to communicate about this with us we can purchase any extra that yo

 MEETING PLACE & TIME